 Source: The Banker.
 Notes: 2013 figures

-“Stress tests conducted by the Central Bank of Kuwait have shown that Kuwaiti banks are more than prepared to weather potential shocks should they arise”, says Muqames.
+“Stress tests conducted by the Central Bank of Kuwait have shown that Kuwaiti banks are more than prepared to weather potential shocks should they arise,” said Muqames.
 “I am delighted to say that KIB is no exception, with Fitch Ratings having upgraded our bank’s rating to A+ at the beginning of 2014.”

-All this has helped in shifting market preference towards Islamic banking in recent years, as witnessed in many parts of the world.
-The growing adoption of the Islamic banking model has illustrated the strong national demand for products and services that are compliant with sharia law, with Islamic banking assets now growing at a faster pace than the overall banking sector – a trend that is expected to continue into 2015.
+All this has helped shift market preference towards Islamic banking in recent years, as witnessed in many parts of the world.
+The growing adoption of the Islamic banking model has illustrated the strong national demand for products and services that are compliant with Sharia law, with Islamic banking assets now growing at a faster pace than the overall banking sector – a trend that is expected to continue into 2015.

 Despite a highly competitive operating environment, Kuwaiti banks enjoy a prized position as key players in the country’s monumental development plan.
 “We expect local banks to continue adopting universal banking standards while further developing their retail, private and corporate banking services”, adds Muqames.
 “Kuwaiti banks also pose to benefit from international expansion as this will diversify risk, increase returns and ultimately raise their share values.”

 The agile nature of KIB, therefore, allows for customised offerings that include various types of wholesale facilities, retail banking for employees, foreign exchange, flexible asset financing, real estate appraisal, and even property management if required.
-“It is through this integrated approach”, says Muqames, “that we have succeeded in cementing a reputation as a reliable partner with powerful capabilities for clients of all sizes.”
+“It is through this integrated approach,” said Muqames, “that we have succeeded in cementing a reputation as a reliable partner with powerful capabilities for clients of all sizes.”

 In the same stroke, it continues to invest in human capital to ensure that its team has the best experience and expertise to scale the business to new heights.
-This is achieved by maintaining its search to recruit from top talent pools in the local market and abroad, with a considerable number of young graduates returning from top-tier universities in the US, Europe and Canada who are able to pair their experiences of living in a Western society with long-running Kuwaiti traditions of relationship building and hospitality.
+This is achieved by maintaining its search to recruit from top talent pools in the local market and abroad.
+A considerable number of young graduates are returning from top-tier universities in the US, Europe and Canada, and are able to pair their experiences of living in a western society with long-running Kuwaiti traditions of relationship building and hospitality.

 KIB has managed to cultivate a culture among its employees that offers transparency and performance, along with a defined career path, ongoing training and development, as well as a host of attractive rewards to ensure that it not only hires top talent, but is able to retain it too; something that is increasingly important in today’s market.
 At its core, the bank’s human resources objective is to establish KIB employees as model Islamic bankers.

 Knowledge sharing is encouraged to engage the many banking experts working full time at KIB, organising regular in-house seminars on topics ranging from financial contracts to healthy living habits.
 Moreover, it has implemented a talent management programme to identify and nurture outstanding performers already within the organisation.
-The approach provides KIB with a sharp competitive edge that is costly to imitate by competitors.
+The approach provides KIB with a sharp competitive edge that would be costly for competitors to try and imitate.

-Its team leverages the bank’s long-standing relationships with top governmental and commercial bodies in a bid to better identify ways to facilitate business in Kuwait for its clients, by maintaining a constant contact not only with the main governmental institutions, but also with other ministries, local and international contractors and the foreign banks that support them.
+Its team leverages the bank’s longstanding relationships with top governmental and commercial bodies in a bid to better identify ways to facilitate business in Kuwait for its clients.
+It does this by maintaining a constant contact not only with the main governmental institutions, but also with other ministries, local and international contractors and the foreign banks that support them.
 Part of being a successful Islamic financial institution involves supporting the local community in a meaningful way.
-As KIB began to penetrate new banking frontiers in 2007, its capacity to do so grew substantially, permitting KIB’s aggressive support for local SMEs – which are recognised as having a strategic economic importance for the nation – through products tailored specifically towards their needs.
+As KIB began to penetrate new banking frontiers in 2007, its capacity to do so grew substantially, permitting KIB’s aggressive support for local SMEs – which are recognised as having a strategic economic importance for the nation – through products tailored specifically to their needs.

-“We recently took the opportunity to chair the fourth annual SME Forum for Arab countries, a leading platform for discussing challenges and opportunities facing the region in terms of advancing SME development”, explains Muqames.
+“We recently took the opportunity to chair the fourth annual SME Forum for Arab countries, a leading platform for discussing challenges and opportunities facing the region in terms of advancing SME development,” explained Muqames.
 “KIB is also highly active in its social responsibility role.
-From this perspective, we have adopted a unique youth-focused social responsibility programme aiming to prepare the youth segment for their vital role in shaping Kuwait’s future.”
+From this perspective, we have adopted a unique youth-focused social responsibility programme [which aims] to prepare the youth segment for [its] vital role in shaping Kuwait’s future.”

-This altruistic culture at the heart of Islamic finance has been taken to new heights by KIB, partnering up with a UNICEF affiliated organisation to develop special educational sessions on topics, such as the purpose of money in society, distinguishing between saving and spending, and educating the public on how to invest money wisely.
+This altruistic culture at the heart of Islamic finance has been taken to new heights by KIB, as it has partnered up with a UNICEF-affiliated organisation to develop special educational sessions on topics such as the purpose of money in society, distinguishing between saving and spending, and educating the public on how to invest money wisely.
 KIB regularly sponsors and participates in youth development programmes in Kuwait, which is of particular interest to KIB since a large percentage of the local population is under the age of 25.

-“Looking back”, says Muqames, “long before our 2007 conversion into an Islamic bank, we have always benchmarked our business success to the bank’s involvement in Kuwait’s economic development initiatives and, since our establishment more than 40 years ago, we have built a unique heritage as a national pillar in the banking field, a crucial area for Kuwait’s efforts to diversify its economy beyond oil and gas.
+Muqames told World Finance: “Looking back, long before our 2007 conversion into an Islamic bank, we have always benchmarked our business success to the bank’s involvement in Kuwait’s economic development initiatives and, since our establishment more than 40 years ago, we have built a unique heritage as a national pillar in the banking field: a crucial area for Kuwait’s efforts to diversify its economy beyond oil and gas.
 Our real estate appraisal division became a key reference for numerous governmental authorities, banking institutions, investment and real estate companies.”

-In 1986, the division gained central bank approval to appraise real estate debts settlements, rendering KIB one of the few entities in Kuwait capable of providing that service.
-In this way, KIB has made itself an essential pillar within the economic machine and, simultaneously helped it secure close ties within the government, as a result of this unique position.
+In 1986, the division gained central bank approval to appraise real estate debt settlements, rendering KIB one of the few entities in Kuwait capable of providing such a service.
+KIB has made itself an essential pillar within the economic machine and simultaneously helped it secure close ties within the government as a result of this unique position.

 Converting to Islamic finance

 The conversion to Islamic finance was initiated in early 2007, immediately preceding the global financial crisis that so dramatically shook the industry.
-“The emerging operating environment characterised by volatility and uncertainty only reinforced our belief in the wisdom of adopting the Islamic banking model, hence KIB accelerated the transformation process to fill new gaps created by the crisis”, explains Muqames.
+“The emerging operating environment characterised by volatility and uncertainty only reinforced our belief in the wisdom of adopting the Islamic banking model, hence KIB accelerated the transformation process to fill new gaps created by the crisis,” explained Muqames.

-Since adopting this tool, the quality and efficiency of its customer service has dramatically increased, and its CRM system has allowed for more effective cross selling, aids product development, as well as acting as a key reference for marketing purposes.
+Since adopting this tool, the quality and efficiency of the bank’s customer service has dramatically increased, while its CRM system has allowed for more effective cross-selling, in addition to aiding product development and acting as a key reference for marketing purposes.
 “We utilise social media to keep our finger on the pulse of the market, obtain honest feedback from our customers and pinpoint areas for improvement.
-We oversee a dedicated digital team who works closely with all departments to integrate our digital presence with the core of the organisation”, says Muqames.
+We oversee a dedicated digital team who works closely with all departments to integrate our digital presence with the core of the organisation,” said Muqames.
 “Social media in particular has proven useful in generating valuable word-of-mouth brand promotion among customers.
 As this medium matures, we anticipate additional benefits for banks that are able to harness social media correctly.”

-Technology has also been at the forefront of KIB’s banking channel development strategy, which works to maximise access and convenience for its customers, taking numerous steps towards enhancing its ATM systems and digital facilities on offer for its customers.
-Having fully embraced mobile banking, a tool that customers now see as essential, KIB has taken it one step further and managed to look beyond just the standard app by taking a cross channel approach that allows customers to do more than access their information.
-For example, KIB has chosen to partner with Kuwait’s telecom providers to offer SMS banking for those account holders without a mobile internet connection.
+Technology has also been at the forefront of KIB’s banking channel development strategy, which works to maximise access and convenience for its customers, taking numerous steps towards enhancing its ATM systems and the digital facilities on offer for its customers.
+Having fully embraced mobile banking, a tool that customers now see as essential, KIB has taken it one step further: it has managed to look beyond just the standard app by taking a cross-channel approach, allowing customers to do more than access their information.
+For example, KIB has chosen to partner with Kuwait’s telecoms providers to offer SMS banking for those account holders without a mobile internet connection.
 These are important steps for further penetrating the retail sector, because they demonstrate to customers that KIB is flexible to their needs and cares about their convenience.

 The bank has successfully utilised technology to streamline many of its processes, improving efficiencies and bolstering response time.
-For example, its finance tracking systems have decreased decision making time for financial inquiries while helping reduce the number of NPL’s on its balance sheet.
-The bank is also capable of developing new useful KPI’s for staff performance in ways that were previously out of its reach, as a direct result of implementing new systems.
+For example, its finance tracking systems have decreased decision-making time for financial inquiries while helping reduce the number of non-performing loans on its balance sheet.
+The bank is also capable of developing new useful key performance indicators for staff performance in ways that were previously out of its reach, as a direct result of implementing new systems.

-With automation comes an underlying challenge: security.
-“We recognise this and, therefore, have brought our information security systems up to speed with the latest global developments”, states Muqames.
+However, with automation comes an underlying challenge: security.
+“We recognise this and, therefore, have brought our information security systems up to speed with the latest global developments,” said Muqames.
 “With assistance from international specialists, we ensure that the integrity and confidentiality of our customers’ data are secured at all times.
 In this respect, KIB was among the first banks in Kuwait to attain Payment Card Industry Data Security Standard 3.0 certification by SISA following a meticulous audit of our systems.”